The Courtship of Anne Boleyn: History and description

 The painting depicts a scene from Tudor England, during the reign of Henry VIII.
 The king is shown publicly courting Anne Boleyn, a lady-in-waiting to his first queen Catherine of Aragon.

 The king, at the left, is seeing courting Anne, who he presumably already plans to make his future queen.
-His wife, Catherine of Aragon, seen at the right, dressed in dark clothing, looks down, apparently saddened to what is happening.
-Her mantle is carried by two pages.
+His wife, Catherine of Aragon, seen at the right, dressed in dark clothing, looks down, apparently saddened by what is happening.
+Her mantle is carried by two children pages.
 Two ladies-in-waiting of the queen stare concerned at the scene.
-Cardinal Thomas Wolsey looks from her right, with a more nuanced look, since he was a supporter of the kings divorce.
+Cardinal Thomas Wolsey looks from her right, with a more nuanced look, since he is a supporter of the kings divorce.
 Other members of the court watch the scene, with different reactions.
 A jester is seated at the bottom left, with an amused look.
-A nobleman, dressed in black, bows to the queen, as a sign of respect for ther royalty.
+A nobleman, at the right, dressed in black, bows to the queen, as a sign of respect for her royalty.